KornelWitkowski/Deep-Q-Learning-with-Tensorflow/README.md

 The task for the neural network is to land in the space between two flags and there are for actions allowed: do nothing or fire left, right or bottom engine.

-The first episode ended with crash:
+The first episode ended with a crash:

 ![Alt Text](https://github.com/KornelWitkowski/Deep-Q-Learning-with-Tensorflow/blob/main/LunarLander-v2/video-start.gif)